LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

 option to ``hg`` each time you do a *commit* operation.

 You can put this file in your home directory in Windows labs, but it disappears.
-YOu might want to keep an extra copy in your repository, and copy it to the Windows home folder when in the lab.
+You might want to keep an extra copy in your repository, and copy it to the Windows home folder when in the lab.

 As a gentle reminder, your home directory on Windows can be a bit difficult to find.